The King's Highway Foundation - Historic Preservation Initiative

 - Help facilitate the nomination of historic buildings for historic landmark designation.

-- Host a Northeast Philadelphia History Expo on President’s Day each year to include all historical societies, civic associations, businesses, colonial reenactments, Lenape Tribe Members, colonial music, poetry, readings, and promote the history of Northeast Philadelphia in an interactive and entertaining way.
+- Host an annual Northeast Philadelphia King's Highway Event to include all historical societies, civic associations, businesses, colonial reenactments, Lenape Tribe Members, colonial music, poetry, readings, and promote the history of Northeast Philadelphia in an interactive and entertaining way.

 - Help preserve historic buildings if funds are available to do so.